 - Our firm has attorneys that handle all types of drug crimes including drug trafficking, manufacturing, sale, possession, and DUI drug attorneys.

-- The attorneys at Stewart Law Group provide comprehensive, high-quality legal representation in any criminal case with a client-focused approach.
+- The drug crime attorneys at Stewart Law Group provide comprehensive, high-quality legal representation in any criminal case with a client-focused approach.

-Does a Drug Crime Suspect Really Need a Defense Attorney?
+Does a Drug Crime Suspect Really Need a Glendale Defense Attorney?

-Arizona drug charges can lead to significant legal penalties and hiring a criminal defense attorney is your best chance of protecting your rights and minimizing the effect that they have on your life.
+Drug charges in Arizona can lead to significant legal penalties and hiring a Glendale drug crime defense attorney is your best chance of protecting your rights and minimizing the effect that they have on your life.
 The state provides public defenders at no cost, but these attorneys can rarely offer the same level of personal attention to a criminal case that a private firm can offer.
 Most public defenders are great attorneys, but are often overworked and spread thin.

 A defense firm like the Stewart Law Group will know how to explore all available defenses and mitigating factors that can influence sentencing.
 In some drug cases, defendants receive plea bargain offers that exchange a quick guilty plea for lighter sentencing.
 A criminal defense attorney will ensure such a plea agreement is in the defendant’s best interests.
 Young juveniles should especially talk with a juvenile crimes attorney in Glendale.
 They are at risk of losing out on a plethora of future opportunities if they are convicted of a drug crime.
 The criminal defense attorneys at the Stewart Law Group scrutinize all available evidence in a case and consult with expert witnesses to determine the validity of the prosecution’s evidence.